-A liver function test is a blood test that looks at a number of clinical biochemistry parameters, including liver enzymes.
+A liver function test is a blood test that helps to assess the health of your liver by looking at a number of markers including liver enzymes.
 This means that these tests can be the first step in diagnosis of conditions such as fatty liver.

 These tests have a number of uses.
 They: